agusnt/Xeon-SP_Memory_Characterization_SPEC-CPU-2K6-2K17/2k6/README.md

 # Scripts CPU2006

-This folder contains four scripts that take metrics of all CPU2006 benchmarks (application + reference inputs).
+This directory contains five scripts that take metrics of all CPU2006 benchmarks (application + reference inputs).

-You should probably have to changes some variables.
-They are at the beginning of each file and every variable comes with an small description.
+You should probably have to change some variables.
+They are initialized at the beginning of each file and come with a brief description.

 ## Requirements

+- GNU/Linux system
+- Intel processor with Intel Resource Directory Technology support
 - _msr-tool_ package
 - _intel-cmt-cat_ package
 - _perf_
-- An Intel processor

 ## Scripts

-- __Bandwidth__: measure the total access (read/write) to main memory.
+- __Bandwidth__: measures the main memory bandwidth consumption (read/write).
-- __HW\_Prefetch__: measure misses/access to LLC and CPI with different configuration of hardware prefetching.
+- __HW\_Prefetch__: measures misses/accesses to LLC and CPI with different hardware prefetching configurations.
-- __LLC\_size__: measure misses/access to LLC and CPI with different sizes of LLC.
+- __LLC\_size__: measures misses/accesses to LLC and CPI with differentf LLC sizes.
-- __Time__: measure misses/access to LLC and CPI every one million of instructions.
+- __Time__: measures misses/accesses to LLC and CPI every one million of instructions.
-- __L1Miss__: measure L1 misses.
+- __L1Miss__: measures L1 misses.

 ## Running

 To run any scripts just:
-* Change the initial vars with your proper values (e.g. folder where the SPEC CPU2006 where compiled)
+* Change the initial vars with your proper values (e.g. folder where the SPEC CPU2006 were compiled)
 * Type:
 ```
 ./script_name.sh